Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Binary Projective Geometry

 {\bf(a)} $m$ ``black'' vertices representing the points of $R$;\\ {\bf(b)} $n$ ``white'' vertices representing the lines of $R$; and \\ {\bf(c)} an edge joining each pair composed by a ``black'' vertex and a ``white'' vertex repre-

-senting respectively a point and a line incident in $R$.
+senting respectively a point and a line (in which that point lies) incident in $R$.

+To any $R=(m_c,n_d)$ we associate its {\it Menger graph}, whose vertices are the points of $R$, each two, say $u$ and $v$, joined by an edge $e=uv$ whenever $u$ and $v$ are in a common line.

-We call $L$ the {\it Levi graph} of $R$.
-If $m=n$ and $c=d$, in which case $R$ is {\it symmetric}, then with each con\-fi\-gu\-ra\-tion $R$ the dual con\-fi\-gu\-ra\-tion $\overline{R}$ is conceived by reversing the roles of points and lines in $R$.
-Both $R$ and $\overline{R}$ share the same Levi graph, but the black-white coloring of their vertices is reversed.
-If $R$ is isomorphic to $\overline{R}$, then $R$ is {\it self-dual}, an isomorphism between $R$ and $\overline{R}$ is called a {\it duality} and we denote $R=(n_d)$.
-To any such $(n_d)$ we associate its {\it Menger graph}, whose vertices are the points of $(n_d)$, each two joined by an edge whenever the two corresponding points are in a common line of $(n_d)$.
+If $m=n$ and $c=d$, in which case $R$ is said to be {\it symmetric}, the dual con\-fi\-gu\-ra\-tion $\overline{R}$ is defined by reversing the roles of points and lines in $R$.
+In this case, both $R$ and $\overline{R}$ share the same Levi graph, but the black-white coloring of their vertices is reversed.
+If $R$ is isomorphic to $\overline{R}$, in which case $R$ is said to be {\it self-dual}, an isomorphism between $R$ and $\overline{R}$ is called a {\it duality} and we simply denote $R=(n_d)$.